 Instead of buying a bottle opener, a pair of scissors, a knife, a screwdriver, and a handful of other random tools, pack this multi-tool for your road trip and have all tools easily accessible in one place.
 Just remember to always pack the tool into checked luggage when flying.

 Maps Me is the only app you need for a successful road trip.
 You may have heard us rave about it in our post 11 Mobile Apps We Can’t Travel Without and it’s once again proven to be a saviour for us on this road trip.
 No cell phone reception?
 No problem, we preload the maps for the state we are driving through and can easily route ourselves to any destination.
 The app also allows us to search for supermarkets, campgrounds, shops, and tourist attractions.
 Download it here.

 Comfortable clothing is another must for a good road trip.
 The thing is that you have to strike the perfect balance between being super comfortable for all those hours in the car, but also, look good enough that you can be ready to jump out of the car and sightsee on a moment’s notice.

-These days, we purchase most of our clothes from prAna, a sustainable clothing brand with a great selection.
+These days, the majority of our clothes come from prAna, a sustainable clothing brand with a great selection.
 They’ve got everything from hiking gear to sweats, jeans, and nice dresses and dress shirts!